J-E-Y/JJ_TIL/content/author/admin/_index.md

 - Visitors
 ---

 Hello!!
 I'm JohnJung.

-I'm a Software Engineer based in the south Korea.I'm quite interested in all aspects of software development.
+I'm a Software Engineer based in the south Korea.
+I'm quite interested in all aspects of software development.
 My passion lies in the web application development including both the front end and the back end.
-I fell in love with the modern JavaScript.Since I changed my major
+I fell in love with the modern JavaScript Since I changed my major.

+Thank you for visiting my blog.
+I hope you enjoy looking around :)